I have finally seen Joseph and the Amazing Technicolor Dreamcoat, and my-oh-my it was AMAZING!

 My Thoughts on the Show

-I had a very pleasant surprise to see that Lucy Kay (runner up in Britain’s Got Talent 2015) was playing the role of the narrator.
+I had a very pleasant surprise to see that Lucy Kay (runner-up in Britain’s Got Talent 2015) was playing the role of the narrator.
 If you don’t know who Lucy is, she is a Soprano singer and an incredibly good one at that.
-Her voice as the narrator was brilliant; and some of the high-notes she hit were shocking.
-The emotion she gave throughout the show was 100% and she seemed a genuinely lovely person as she looked after and regularly kept and eye on the children in the choir.
-It didn’t go unnoticed, and added that extra bit to the show.
+Her voice as the narrator was brilliant, and some of the high notes she hit were shocking.
+The emotion she gave throughout the show was 100% and she seemed a genuinely lovely person as she looked after and regularly kept an eye on the children in the choir.
+It didn’t go unnoticed and added that extra bit to the show.

 All the cast were brilliant and had so much energy.
 I don’t know how they can sing, dance and act at the same time and non-stop throughout the show and at the same time remembering all their character changes.
 They were fantastic!

 The show also included a choir of children (Team A & B) which is local to the theatre at the time, and this will change with every theatre on the UK Tour.
 They were all great and gave 100% to the show.